code-klaudia-prog/terraform_repo/README.md

+DISCLAIMER :

+- In order to simplify the video, we have been using the correct git workflow
+- Always recall that in a corporative scenario, if you commit to the main branch, youre fired
+- Developent iterations are done with Feature-branches
+- Feature branches are usually deleted after erged with the dev branch
+- Although this is not mandatory, the good practices recommend that the commit message is not longer than 72 characters

 # Busted - I've been using hardcoded variables all along because I was slopy and in a hurry
 ![Busted](https://github.com/code-klaudia-prog/terraform_repo/blob/main/Screenshots/busted.png)

 ### Deployed services